 Baltic States Rebellion

-1987 saw people come on to the streets in large numbers in protest against the central leadership.
+The year 1987 saw people come on to the streets in large numbers in protest against the central leadership.
 Widespread protests became frequent in Latvia, Estonia, and Lithuania.
 Gorbachev tried to address their demands promising faster reforms and greater autonomy, but soon the call for complete independence became dominant.

 During the same period, frequent protests and clashes began breaking out in Armenia, Azerbaijan, and Georgia.
 The civil war situation increased the economic hardship on the people, and this catalyzed the resentment against Moscow.
 Voices, suppressed since Stalin’s brutal takeover, now came out in the open, calling for independence.